gaurangzalariya/gaurangzalariya/README.md

 ###

+I run **Wonqy Media**, where we focus on crafting innovative web and mobile solutions for businesses worldwide.

+📫 Let's Connect:
+Email: gary@wonqymedia.com
+Website: www.wonqymedia.com
+LinkedIn: linkedin.com/in/gaurangzalariya

-<p align="left">I run Wonqy Media, where we focus on crafting innovative web and mobile solutions for businesses worldwide.<br><br>📫 Let's Connect:<br><br>Email: gary@wonqymedia.com<br>LinkedIn: linkedin.com/in/gaurangzalariya<br><br>When I’m not coding, you’ll find me spending time with my family, exploring new technologies, or helping brands turn their ideas into reality.
-Let's collaborate and create something amazing together! 🚀</p>
+When I’m not coding, you’ll find me spending time with my family, exploring new technologies, or helping brands turn their ideas into reality.
+Let's collaborate and create something amazing together! 🚀

 ###